The Best Errors & Omissions Insurance Companies for 2026

 Finding the Best Errors & Omissions Insurance

-Whether your business is carrying out construction jobs and looking for dedicated contractors’ E&O coverage or involved in design, construction management, or real estate transactions and looking for a general professional liability policy, having adequate coverage is critical.
+Whether your business is carrying out construction jobs and looking for dedicated contractors’ E&O coverage or involved in design, construction management, or real estate transactions and looking for a professional liability policy, having adequate coverage is critical.

 No matter where your business lands in the construction process, you should find a trusted insurance provider who can work with you to identify risks and help you put together a comprehensive set of coverages that protect your business.
 This section will walk through the key factors to consider when evaluating policies and insurance carriers.